-Title Child Protection and Safeguarding Policy Last Updated September 2020 Written by Matthew Toothe Ratified by the Trustees May 2020 Completed September 2020 Next Review Date August 2021
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024

-Concerns re pupils perceived at logged by staff via safeguarding procedures Referrals to agencies made for pupils viewed to be at risk of posing harm to others/self PSHE and assembly programme to highlight issues SEND -MCA includes a large proportion of SEND pupils, 5% of pupils have an EHCP; over 50 pupils have a diagnosed autistic spectrum disorder; pupils with SEND are statistically more at risk of abuse Staff training raises awareness of SEND issues including ASD awareness training Specialist staff work support pupils to keep safe through specific strategies including PSD course and via specific strategies including social stories Rowing Academy MCA includes a large proportion of pupils who take part in a significant number of trips and water-based activities Involvement of experienced staff at MCA and London youth Rowing Risk assessments undertaken by the Senior Master and DSL Combined Cadet Force Pupils involved in a range of activities and training including use of replica weapons Supervision by fully-trained officers Full risk assessments undertaken for all activities including use of replica weapons Mossbourne Federation's SDSL, to review the safeguarding as this initiative grows Mossbourne Sixth Form Sixth Form may leave and enter the academy via the pedestrian gate adjacent to the vehicle entrance.
+SEND -MCA includes a large proportion of SEND pupils, 5% of pupils have an EHCP; over 50 pupils have a diagnosed autistic spectrum Code of Conduct: no physical contact rule and pupils not permitted to congregate in large groups Concerns re pupils perceived at logged by staff via safeguarding procedures Referrals to agencies made for pupils viewed to be at risk of posing harm to others/self PSHE and assembly programme to highlight issues Staff training raises awareness of SEND issues including ASD awareness training Specialist staff work support pupils to Daving Academy disorder; pupils with SEND are statistically more at risk of abuse keep safe through specific strategies including PSD course and via specific strategies including social stories Rowing Academy MCA includes a large proportion of pupils who take part in a significant number of trips and water-based activities Involvement of experienced staff at MCA and London youth Rowing Risk assessments undertaken by the Senior Master and DSL Combined Cadet Force Pupils involved in a range of activities and training including use of replica weapons Supervision by fully-trained officers Full risk assessments undertaken for all activities including use of replica weapons Mossbourne Federation's SDSL, to review the safeguarding as this initiative grows Mossbourne Sixth Form Sixth Form may leave and enter the academy via the pedestrian gate adjacent to the vehicle entrance.
 Set times are set for this i.e. lunchtime during the majority of the school year; pupils use swipe cards to access the site but it is possible for unauthorised persons to gain admittance with pupils.
-Throughout study leave/examination periods, sixth form access times are increased to allow students to enter and leave during the day; this poses more a greater risk of unauthorised entry to site Students are taught to enter and leave safely and are made fully aware that unauthorised persons may not enter Students wear identity swipe cards on a sixth form lanyard to enable ready identification Student wearing of the lanyard is rigorously monitored and enforced
+Throughout study leave/examination periods, sixth form access times are increased to allow students to enter and leave during the day; this poses more a greater risk of unauthorised entry to site Students are taught to enter and leave safely and are made fully aware that unauthorised persons may not enter Students wear identity swipe cards on a sixth form lanyard to enable ready identification Student wearing of the lanyard is rigorously monitored and enforced Use of mobile phones /devices in the Mossbourne Sixth Form Sixth form pupils may use mobile phones/ devices on academy site.
+This means that some children, when on academy site, may use these devices for harmful means or be at risk of harm.
+Use of mobile phones is limited to confined areas; Mobile phone usage in public areas is restricted to work related only; The behaviour policy regarding harassment and bullying includes behaviours demonstrated online; Messages regarding online safety, legalities and appropriate behaviour are shared via assembly and pastoral notices.